Child Behavioral Health (BA/BS)

 Upon successful completion of this program, students will be able to:

-• Demonstrate professionalism across service settings, including understanding of professional ethics, and appropriate consultation with practitioners.
+• Demonstrate professionalism across service settings, including understanding of professional ethics and ability to appropriately consult with other professionals.

 Child Behavioral Health Major Requirements